A CROOKED handyman fleeced an elderly widow out of almost £7,000 by sneaking into her home during the night to steal her bank card.

 Midgley would take the bank card from her handbag and use it to withdraw money at a cash machine nearby.
 The 22-year-old would then sneak back into the house and replace the card before leaving.
 The deception went on for six months until the 74-year-old victim noticed a large sum of money missing from her bank account.
 Police discovered that Midgley had phoned the woman’s home 44 times.

 She needed work doing on her garden and had no one to do it following the death of her husband.
-Midgley was recommended and trusted with her bank card and pin number on one occasion to buy materials.
+Midgley was recommended and trusted with her bank card and PIN number on one occasion to buy the materials to do the work.

 Bank records showed he had withdrawn sums of £300 at a time from a cash machine at a Tesco petrol station.

-Insp Richard Coldwell, of West Yorkshire Police, said: “Midgley cynically exploited the trust of an elderly and vulnerable victim and repeatedly crept into her home to steal from her purely out of greed.”
+Insp Richard Coldwell, of West Yorkshire Police, said: “Midgley cynically exploited the trust of an elderly and vulnerable victim and repeatedly crept into her home to steal from her purely out of greed for money.
+People will be rightly disgusted by his actions and I hope the fact he will now spend a significant period in prison will provide reassurance to them and act as a deterrent to others.”